 When admitted to Halmstad University, you will receive an email from us with information on what steps to take before starting your studies.

 In order to be accepted for a programme or course you must meet general and certain requirements in terms of previous studies and/or language skills.
 There might also be special requirements depending on your country of origin or the country you have completed previous studies in.

-You will find your admission letter (notification of selection results) at the University Admissions webpage.
+You will find your Notification of Selection Results (admission letter) at the University Admissions webpage.
 Below you can find out more about how to deal with the information.